-We are currently accepting new patients and are working hard to increase the number of appointments we offer.
+We are currently accepting new patients.
 This is in line with our commitment to provide an excellent service to the communities of Bilborough and Nuthall.

 We are situated at two sites, one in the centre of Bilborough and one within the Mornington Crescent estate in Nuthall.
 Patients living in the surrounding area can come and register with us.